Fertility Awareness for Overall Health

 Integrated Care Therapies

 Learning to chart your menstrual cycle begins with you, your motivation, your goals, and the intentional steps you take.
 Menstrual charting is a powerful tool for identifying areas where your body needs support, helping you make informed decisions about the types of healing and care that resonate with you.
-These approaches can be cultural, psychological, or spiritual, often extending beyond the limits of conventional Western medicine.
+Whether or not you choose to work with holistic practitioners, the reality is that they aren't with you around the clock.
+With autonomous menstrual care, you can take control of your cycle independently or connect with others in small, supportive community settings.

 -